Fabxx/GSG/README.md

 # LinuxGSG
 GSG Is a game script  generator.
 Allows you to automatically create sh files to run games.

-The purpose is to allow users to run games just with Wine and winetricks packages, no proton, lutris or whatever in a straightfoward way, and also generate scripts that will allow users to launch games on emulators immediatly with the needed arguments.
+The purpose is to allow users to run games and emulators through automatically generated runners, with arguments and command lines integrated in the generation, without the need of extra software and thinkering.

 this does NOT configure automatically the emulators, you have to do that on your own.